Boris Zimin: Social activities

 In 2001, Dmitry Zimin created a Dynasty Foundation aimed at supporting and developing Russian education, science and its popularization.
 The fund’s annual amount was set at $10 million.
 The son left his business in order to support the sciences alongside his father: first as a member of the Board, and starting in 2004, as Chairman of the Foundation's Board of Trustees.
 On May 25, 2015, the foundation was declared a "foreign agent" by the Ministry of Justice.
 In June, Moscow’s Tverskoy District Court fined Dynasty 300,000 rubles for refusing to self-register as a foreign agent.
 On July 5, Zimin Sr. decided to liquidate Dynasty and close its programs until the end of 2015.

 In 2014, during the consideration of the complaint of Boris Zimin, who, due to the restriction imposed by bailiffs, had to postpone a business trip abroad, the Constitutional Court of the Russian Federation declared the detention of debtors at the border of the Russian Federation illegal.

 In early 2014 Boris Zimin became the founder of the Sreda Foundation.
 Dmitry Zimin's capital was called the source of financing.
-In the first year, the fund allocated multimillion-dollar funding to independent liberal media: TV channels “Dozhd” and “TV2”, online media Colta.ru and “Mediazona”, the newspapers “Pskov province” and “Free course”, etc. It was assumed that these media outlets would receive support in the same amount in 2015 and 2016.
+In the first year, the fund allocated multimillion-dollar funding to independent liberal media: TV channels “TV Rain” and “TV2”, online media Colta.ru and “Mediazona”, the newspapers “Pskov province” and “Free course”, etc. It was assumed that these media outlets would receive support in the same amount in 2015 and 2016.
 However On July 28, 2015, by decision of the Ministry of Justice the fund was declared a "foreign agent".
 On July 30, Boris Zimin announced that the Sreda Foundation is closed.

 From the end of 2015 charitable activities of the Zimins are carried out through the Zimin Foundation.

 In 2016 Redkollegia (in Russian "Editorial Board") was established - a new independent award to support independent journalists in Russia.
 The Redkollegiya award is presented every month; these are not statuettes or diplomas, but monetary prizes — they are given to a journalist or a group of journalists for an amount chosen by a professional jury.
 In an interview in 2018, Boris Zimin reported that in 2015 only Russian legal entities were liquidated, while work continued.

 In 2016, it became known that Boris Zimin and Mikhail Khodorkovsky were in talks with Galina Timchenko in 2014 about investing in a new media outlet, Meduza.
 Unable to reach an agreement, Khodorkovsky and Zimin each paid $250,000 as “compensation,” which was used to repay debts to launch the publication.
 In 2018, Kommersant wrote that in 2017, Boris Zimin donated $100,000 to the new outlet The Bell by Yelizaveta Osetinskaya.

 On opening day of Zimin Institute for AI Solutions in Healthcare at the Technion (June 2022) Boris Zimin became Technion Guardian, a designation reserved for those who have reached the highest level of support of the institution.

 In November 2022 Boris Zimin appointed Board Member of Nemtsov Foundation.